m-n/dishes/README.md

     (ls:setup-package-rt (my-package)
       (#\# #\;) #'comment-line-suppress-forms)

-That will setup and set the readtable in the current file, and to use it in another file:
+That will setup and set the readtable in the current file.
+By default this uses a copy of the LAZY-SUSAN readtable as a base for your particular bindings.
+To use it in another file:

     (ls:in-package/rt #:my-package)

+or

+    (in-package #:my-package)

+    (eval-when (:compile-toplevel :load-toplevel :execute)
+      (setq *readtable* (ls:package-rt '#:my-package)))

 The Dishes
 ==========